syncopika/trip-planner/README.md

 ### database/api server setup
 For the backend, I'm using postgres.
 For this project my test db is `trip_planner_test` and I have 2 tables called `users` and `destinations`.
 I currently don't have any login functionality so the `users` table is not important atm. `destinations` is where all users' destination information is supposed to go.
 See notes.txt for more info about those tables.

-After postgres is setup, see loadFakeData.js, adjust any postgres-specific variables like username/password/database name and run `node loadFakeData.js` to import some data into the database.
+After postgres is setup, see loadFakeData.js, adjust any postgres-specific variables like username/password/database name and run `node loadFakeData.js` to import the data from `test_destinations.json` into the database.

 Make sure to run the backend server via `node api-server.js`.
 The Vue app makes calls for data to this server, which in turn communicates with the database.